 Table 4.11 presents the most common AEs and other AEs of interest.
-At 12 weeks, the most common AE occurring in \geq 5% of patients and with higher incidence than in the placebo group were somnolence, headache & diarrhea.
-Other common AEs that occurred in \geq 3% of patients in the deutetrabenazine groups were fatigue, anxiety, nasopharyngitis & insomnia.
-The incidence of depression and suicidal ideation was similar between treatment groups, and did not show a dose-response relationship.
+At 12 weeks, the most common AE occurring in ≥5% of patients and with higher incidence than in the placebo group were somnolence, headache & diarrhea.
+Other common AEs that occurred in ≥3% of patients in the deutetrabenazine groups were fatigue, anxiety, nasopharyngitis & insomnia.
+The incidence of depression and suicidal ideation was similar between treatment groups, and did not show a doseresponse relationship.
 Results from 54-week long-term extension study showed deutetrabenazine was generally well tolerated, with a 5.9% incidence of discontinuation due to adverse events.
 There was no evidence of increased depression, anxiety, suicidality, restlessness, somnolence and sedation, or Parkinsonism resulting from long-term exposure.

-Additional safety information obtained from a 12-week RCT assessing the effect of deutetrabenazine in patients with Huntington's disease (HD) that used a dosing regimen similar to the ARM-TD trial showed a similar side effect profile.54 The incidence of depression and suicidal ideation was similar between treatment groups in the HD trial (see Table 4.11).
-However, a generally high rate of depression and suicidality in HD makes it difficult to assess if deutetrabenazine adds to this risk, and because of its chemical similarity to tetrabenazine, a boxed warning for depression and suicidality was added to the deutetrabenazine labelling for HD and continued for its TD indication (see tetrabenazine harms below).^{55,56}
+Additional safety information obtained from a 12-week RCT assessing the effect of deutetrabenazine in patients with Huntington's disease (HD) that used a dosing regimen similar to the ARM-TD trial showed a similar side effect profile.78 The incidence of depression and suicidal ideation was similar between treatment groups in the HD trial (see Table 4.11).
+However, a generally high rate of depression and suicidality in HD makes it difficult to assess if deutetrabenazine adds to this risk, and because of its chemical similarity to tetrabenazine, a boxed warning for depression and suicidality was added to the deutetrabenazine labeling for HD (see tetrabenazine harms below).^{14,79}